UPC Insurance Review

 UPC and its subsidiary Journey Insurance are designed for those in high-risk areas, particularly those vulnerable to hurricanes and flooding.
 We’ll assess the two entities together, as Journey Insurance seems to work in tandem with UPC, even utilizing the same claims department, according to the UPC website.

 UPC Insurance is rare among home insurers in that it actively operates in high-risk areas.
 It’s also unique in that it is one of the relatively few private insurance companies to offer flood insurance, though it is actually offered through a private flood insurer and the National Flood Insurance Program (NFIP).
 Still, policyholders can still expect the basic coverage options found on most standard policies.
-These include the following:

 - Dwelling: The primary structure of your home and any connected structures (attached garage, fence, etc.)